 Step 5 - Pour and bake

-Pour the cake batter into the prepared tin and bake for 35 to 45 minutes.
+Pour the loaf cake batter into the prepared pan and bake for 35 to 45 minutes.
 The cake is done with a cake tester or toothpick and comes out mostly clean.

 Step 6 - Cool the cake

-Allow the cake to cool in the tin for 10 to 15 minutes before lifting it out and allowing it to cool completely on a wired cooling rack.
+Allow the cake to cool in the tin for 10 to 15 minutes before lifting it out and letting the cake cool completely on a wire rack.

 Step 7 - Make the glaze